-If your loved one is showing the signs of a rash or experiencing discomfort, bring them to their doctor to determine if they have shingles and the best care plan for their recovery.
+If your parent is showing the signs of a rash or experiencing discomfort, bring them to their doctor to determine if they have shingles and the best care plan for their recovery.
 Their physician will recommend a treatment plan that can include antiviral medication to shorten the course of the illness and decrease the severity of the symptoms.
 These medications are most effective when administered within 72 hours of the rash appearing, so it is important to see a physician at the first signs of shingles.
 Pain medications can be prescribed to relieve the pain and discomfort of the rash.
 And some antihistamine medications can help relieve the itching.

 At Aegis Living, it is our goal to keep your aging loved ones healthy.
 If you see signs of a rash or discomfort, consult their physician immediately.